kamikkels/word-game-stats/README.md

 2. Navigate to the dictionaries/ folder in your fork
 3. Click "Add file" -> "Create new file"
 4. Name your file (for consistency please use the format [Dictionary][Year].txt)
-5. Add your dictionary content (one word per line)
+5. Add your dictionary content (one word, or word + definition per line)
 6. Scroll down and click "Commit new file"
 7. Go back to the main page of your fork and click "Contribute" -> "Open pull request"